VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 ## Unit Testing for Rules

 You can use `vmalert` to test your rules.
+It will setup an isolated VM instance, simulate the periodic ingestion of samples for several time series, use those series to evaluate recording and alerting rules, and then test whether the firing alerts or metricsql expressions match what was configured as the expected results.

 ```
-# For a single test file.
-./vmalert -unittest=true -unittest.file=<testfile1>

-# If you have multiple test files, say test1.yaml,test2.yaml
+# Run vmalert in -unittest and specify one or more test files via -unittest.file cmd-line flag
 ./vmalert -unittest=true -unittest.file=test1.yaml -unittest.file=test2.yaml
 ```